kujenga/website/content/blog/lunr-search.md

 +++
 date = 2022-01-08T23:19:59-05:00
-title = "Building search for a static site with Lunr and Preact" description = """
+title = "Adding search to a static site with Lunr and Preact" description = """
 Leveraging the templating capabilities and Javascript rendering capabilities of Hugo to generate a Lunr index, rendered with search as you type using Preact.